No world peace without Pakistan

 “Pakistan Army is true reflection of our national integration.
 There are a few stand-alone incidents which are negatively exploited in western world due to vested interests of few.
 These stand-alone engineered incidents do not define Pakistan where 207 million people live with inter-religious harmony,” he said.

-Talking about the power of youth, he said that Pakistani youth is competent, vibrant and has huge potential.
-He said that presently nearly 50 thousand doctors are serving in the US, and in other parts of the world.
-He encouraged the youth to study and come back to serve Pakistan.
-“Yes, the state needs to provide you better opportunity to secure your future as well, while you serve the country.
-Let me assure you the state is working on this to provide you the environment that serves both you and the country,” he said.

 Answering question by a student, Asif Ghafoor said that demands of the Pakhtun Tahaffuz Movement (PTM) are genuine and there are genuine issues in the tribal districts.
-He said that Pakistani government is doing lots of work in the tribal districts and areas of Khyber Pakhtunkhwa to carry out the development work with help from the local people.
-He said that Pakistani state was fully aware of the issues faced by the local people while devoting itself to development work.
-He said that demands of the PTM were genuine but the methodology was not right.
-The DG ISPR said Pakistan will to enforce its writ at all costs.
+He said that Pakistani government is doing lots of work in the tribal districts.

 WARWICK/LONDON: Director General Inter-Services Public Relations (ISPR) Major General Asif Ghafoor has said peace cannot be established in the world without the help of Pakistan.